Ph.D. - Experimental Psychology

 Alice O'Toole

-Research Interests: Face recognition by humans and machines; neural processing of faces and bodies
+Research Interests: Face, body, and person recognition by humans and deep learning neural networks; neural processing of faces and bodies

 Professional Preparation